What is this buzz word, Agile?

 Think of the first motor vehicles that were build at the start of the 19th century, it was a very slow process to deliver a single motor vehicle as one person was assigned to build a car from start to finish.
 This was called couch building.
 Usually a single person had to manufacture and fit all the components by hand.
+(This is similar to companies where agile is applied to the person and not the object being manufactured.)
 This meant that all motor vehicles built by the same company and even by the same person were unique as each component were unique designed for that car.
 You could not fit a body panel from motor vehicle A to motor vehicle B. This was a slow process.
 You could not even speed it up by adding more people to the process as the components influenced the design of each other.
 The only way possible to speed it up was to remove features… in other words doing less.

 Henry Ford came along and revolutionized the industry by building agility in from the engineering point of view.
 All components and body panels had to be the same and be manufactured upfront according to a certain standard.
 This required some design and planning.

 As a result of this standardization suddenly all motor vehicles had components that could be fitted on any of the same model motor vehicle being built.
 This was as a result of engineering.
-Next he sped up the delivery process by implementing a new conveyor belt process.
+Next he sped up the delivery process by implementing a new conveyor belt process – this is what he is best known for but most people miss is that this agility could not be achieved without the planning he did upfront.
 This sped up the rate at which motor vehicles were delivered.